miraland-labs/solarti-program-library/docs/src/stake-pool/quickstart.md

 Note that it is possible to override the default keypair with every command if needed.

-If you are running on localhost using `solana-test-validator`, the default keypair will automatically start with 500,000,000 MLN.
+If you are running on localhost using `miraland-test-validator`, the default keypair will automatically start with 500,000,000 MLN.

 If you are running on devnet or testnet, you can airdrop funds using `solana airdrop 1`.